 There are two main choices of medium for journaling.

-If you are more of the traditional journal writer, try a simple notebook and pen.
-The good thing about this is that you can carry it around with you at all times as they are so small and light.
+The good thing about this is that you can carry them around with you at all times, as they are so small and light.

 But there are many other notebook brands you can try.

 If you use a notebook, it need not be expensive.
-It could be a very simple and cheap notebook you can buy in your local supermarket.
-What you write inside your journal holds the true value.
+It could be a very simple and cheap notebook you can buy at your local supermarket.

 There are also many online journal platforms.

-Penzu is one of the most popular online journals around.
-It has an easy-to-use interface, and it is also simple to navigate around the site.
-For the basic membership, you can only use one kind of design.
 But if you upgrade, you can have all kinds of designs for your journal along with other added features.

 There are also these journaling apps and sites: